nijynot/pdp-ecc/readme.md

 > Provable Data Possession using Elliptic Curves, implemented in Go.

 ## Usage
-First, you build a fork of Go to support the A parameter in elliptic curves, which the master branch does not. https://github.com/golang/go/pull/26873
+First, build a fork of Go to support the A parameter in elliptic curves. https://github.com/golang/go/pull/26873
 ```
 $ git clone https://github.com/cag/go
 $ cd cag